elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Martinique, Jamaica
-- all mirages and mountaingems
+- no mirage or mountaingem
-- cannot lull to amnesic sleep
+- can lull to amnesic sleep
 - the fire blast, the spoils of blood, the steel song
-- fraternal abysses of the roses of Jericho ...
+- fraternal abysses of Jericho roses  ...

 ---